-“If you have taken a little care of your studies, all this wouldn’t have happened”.
+“If you had taken a little care of your studies, all this wouldn’t have happened”.

-“Having a backlog is not pride, neither a common thing nor a fashion.
+“Having a backlog is not a matter of pride.
+It is neither a common thing nor a fashion.
 A backlog is equivalent to carrying a huge log on the back of your mind.
-I wish no engineering student or any other student have backlogs”.
+I wish no engineering student or any other student to have backlogs”.

 My trail of thoughts was cut when I saw Mr N (Do you remember him?) approaching me.
 I told him “Mama (Bro), I got the certificate”.
 He couldn’t contain his happiness.
 He jumped multiple times with a broad smile on his face, hugged me, took it and felt elated looking at it as if it is his gold medal in the Olympics.
 He was literally on cloud 9 that I got my certificate.
 I smiled looking at his happiness for me and felt grateful.